 A catastrophic personal injury describes a loss that will have a permanent impact on a person’s life.
 These are injuries that, despite quick medical intervention, surgery, and extensive rehabilitation, will permanently impact a person’s physical health and emotional well-being.
 Common examples of catastrophic injuries include:

 In each of these examples, medical science may only be able to stabilize a person’s health.
 They may require follow-up treatment to regain a portion of their previous quality of life.

 Even more concerning is the fact that a catastrophic injury can occur at almost any time.
 They can be the product of car accidents, slips and falls, defective products, medical malpractice, or even intentional acts of violence.
-A South Bend attorney could provide more information about the concept of these incidents and explain a person’s legal rights after a catastrophic injury.
+A personal injury attorney in South Bend, IN could provide more information about the concept of these incidents and explain a person’s legal rights after a catastrophic injury.

 When is Another Party Liable for Catastrophic Harm?

 As damaging as a catastrophic injury will be, the extent of an individual’s losses is never proof of fault for an incident.
 The law always requires an injured person to prove that another party’s actions or lack of protection led to their losses.
 A talented lawyer could take the lead in demonstrating these concepts during settlement talks or in court.